AnkitaGupta2002/Diabetes_Prediction_ML/README.md

 # Diabetes_Prediction_ML
-I have made this Diabetes Prediction model using Machine Learning.
-The  diabetes  data  set  was  originated  from https://www.kaggle.com/johndasilva/diabetes, containing 2000 cases.
-The objective is to predict if the patient is diabetic or not.
+This is a Diabetes Prediction model which predicts whether the patient is diabetic or not.
+The particular dataset has been originated from https://www.kaggle.com/johndasilva/diabetes, containing 2000 cases.